 Woman shot and killed in Spokane Valley during drug deal turned robbery identified in court documents

 Oct.
-18—The woman who was shot and killed during a drug deal turned robbery last week has been identified at Allyson Davis in court documents.
+19—The woman who was shot and killed during a drug deal turned robbery last week has been identified as Allyson Davis in court documents.

 Davis was taken to Providence Sacred Heart Medical Center with multiple gunshot wounds on the afternoon of Oct.
-11. She died a short time later at the hospital.
+11. She later died at the hospital.

 The man who dropped off Davis, Joel Simpson, was arrested on a fugitive warrant out of Idaho.
 He told police Davis had been shot in a drug deal gone wrong, according to a warrant filed in Spokane County Superior Court last week.